-Today I am sharing with you how I used travel hacking to get to Italy.
+Today I am sharing with you how I used travel hacking to get to Italy and the exact steps you can take to do the same!

 I have been learning about the process and I’ve been amazed by the stories I read.
 I decided it was my turn since I had some large expenses coming up and a planned trip to Italy for a friend’s wedding.